satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

            '''
                `Run` function updates the local model.
                Implement this method to determine how the roles interact with each other to determine the final updated model.
-               For example a worker which has both the `aggregator` and `trainer` roles might first train locally then run discounted `aggregate()` to get the fianl update model
+               For example, a worker which has both the `aggregator` and `trainer` roles might first train locally and then run discounted `aggregate()` to get the final update model

                In the following example,
                1. Aggregator requests models from the trainers before aggregating and updating its model.
                2. Trainer responds to aggregators' requests after updating its own model by local training.

-               Since standard FL requires force updates from central entity before each cycle, trainers always start with global model/aggregator's model
+               Since standard FL requires force updates from the central entity before each cycle, trainers always start with the global model/aggregator's model

            '''
            assert role in self.roles, InvalidStateError("unknown role for worker")